HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 Assignment #3 - Use an Azure WebJob that consumes orders via a Service Bus Topic
 ---------------------------------------------------------------------------------

-Use a WebJob (`GAB.OrderConsumerWebJob`) to listen for order messages that are put into the topic, and send them into your **Azure Table Storage** order table.
+Now that you have orders being sent to the **Service Bus Topic**, the next step is to consume orders placed onto the Topic.
+This consumer will be implemented as an **Azure WebJob**.
+Use the existing project `GAB.OrderConsumerWebJob` to listen for order messages that are put onto the Topic, and send them into your **Azure Table Storage** order table.

 1) Add the appropriate method parameters in the `ProcessTopicMessage`-method in `Functions.cs`